Petite Martinique: History

-The first settler on Petit Martinique was a Mr. Pierre from Martinique, who left his home island shortly after 1700 seeking new fertile land to grow sugarcane and cotton.
-The island was owned by him and his wife ('Madame Pierre'), their children and their slaves.
+The first settler on Petite Martinique was Mr. Pierre from Martinique, who left his home island shortly after 1700 seeking new fertile land to grow sugarcane and cotton.
+The island was owned by him and his wife ('Madame Pierre'), their children and slaves.
 Hence, the largest village was named Madame Pierre after the wife of the French owner.
 It is thought that he named the island Petit (little) Martinique because he thought its shape resembled that of Martinique.
+This Mr Pierre has been identified as being Mr Pierre Philip and his wife was therefore called Madame Pierre (hence the name of the town), the Philip family arrived in Petite Martinique in the 1760s.

 Colonial history

 On 27 September 1650, Jacques du Parquet bought Grenada from the Compagnie des Îles de l'Amérique, which was dissolved, for the equivalent of £1160.
 In 1657, Jacques du Parquet sold Grenada to Jean de Faudoas, Comte de Sérillac for the equivalent of £1890.
 In 1664, King Louis XIV bought out the independent island owners and established the French West India Company.
 In 1674 the French West India Company was dissolved.
 Proprietary rule ended in Grenada, which became a French crown colony.

+There are some stone ruins on the island overlooking the sea, these ruins might’ve been used for defence (such as a fort), or an old run down mill or granary.

 Petite Martinique was part of the French colony in 1762.
 It was part of the British West Indies Grenada colony from 1763-1779 and 1783-1974.
-It was part of French Grenada colony from 1779-1783.
+It was part of the French Grenada colony from 1779-1783.
 It has been a dependency of Grenada since 1974.